 The cause is unknown, although cigarette smoking is a primary risk factor.
 The mechanism may involve delayed hypersensitivity or toxic angiitis.
 According to another theory, thromboangiitis obliterans may be an autoimmune disorder caused by cell-mediated sensitivity to types I and III human collagen, which are constituents of blood vessels.

-Symptoms and signs are those of arterial ischemia and superficial thrombophlebitis.
+Symptoms and signs are those of arterial ischemia and superficial venous thrombosis.
 Some patients have a history of migratory phlebitis, usually in the superficial veins of a foot or leg.

 Pulses are impaired or absent in one or more pedal arteries and often at the wrist.
 In young men who smoke and have extremity ulcers, a positive Allen test (the hand remains pale after the examiner simultaneously compresses the radial and ulnar arteries, then alternately releases them) suggests the disorder.
 Pallor with elevation and rubor with dependency frequently occur in affected hands, feet, or digits.
 Ischemic ulceration and gangrene, usually of one or more digits, may occur early in the disorder but not acutely.
 Noninvasive tests show greatly decreased blood flow and pressure in the affected toes, feet, and fingers.

-Treatment is cessation of tobacco use (see Tobacco Use).
+Treatment is cessation of tobacco use.
 Continuing to use tobacco inevitably leads to disease progression and severe ischemia, often requiring amputation.

-Other measures include avoiding cold; avoiding drugs that can cause vasoconstriction; and avoiding thermal, chemical, and mechanical injury, especially that due to poorly fitting footwear.
-For patients in the first phase of smoking cessation, iloprost 0.5 to 3 ng/kg/min IV infusion over 6 h may help prevent amputation.
-Pentoxifylline, Ca channel blockers, and thromboxane inhibitors may be tried empirically, but no data support their use.
+For patients in the first phase of smoking cessation, iloprost 0.5 to 2 ng/kg/minute IV infusion over 6 hours may help prevent amputation.
+Pentoxifylline, calcium channel blockers, and thromboxane inhibitors may be tried empirically, but no data support their use.
 Use of antiendothelial cell antibody measurements to follow the course of disease is being studied.
-When these options fail, lumbar sympathetic chemical ablation or surgical sympathectomy can alleviate ischemic pain and enhance ulcer healing in about 70% of patients with an ankle-brachial pressure index ≥ 0.35 and no diabetes mellitus.
+When other options fail, lumbar sympathetic chemical ablation or surgical sympathectomy can alleviate ischemic pain and enhance ulcer healing in about 70% of patients with an ankle-brachial pressure index ≥ 0.35 and no diabetes mellitus.

 Thromboangiitis obliterans is inflammatory thrombosis of small and medium-sized arteries and sometimes superficial veins in distal upper and lower extremities.